appveyor/website/src/docs/enterprise/maintenance.md

 When something goes wrong:

 * If build real-time log stops working there might be a transient issue with SignalR.
-Do F5 in browser to restart SignalR connection.
+Try doing `CTRL+F5` in browser to restart SignalR connection.
-* Restart IIS and/or `Appveyor.Worker` and/or `Appveyor.BuildAgent` services.
+* Restart IIS and/or `Appveyor.Worker` services.
-* Nothing helps - [report the issue](/support/) to AppVeyor team.
+* If nothing helped - [report the issue](/support/) to AppVeyor team.
 While reporting the issue look into these places for possible errors/warning:
-    * Web browser's "Developer tools" - for any JavaScript-related errors.
+    * Web browser's "Developer tools" console - for any JavaScript-related errors.
     * `AppVeyor` event log in Event Viewer under `Applications and Services Logs\AppVeyor`.
 Web, Worker and Build Agent roles write logs there.